baden03/collapse-o-matic/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Remove clutter, save space: display and hide additional content in a SEO friendly way by wrapping content in an [expand] shortcode.
+Remove clutter and save space by placing content inside an expanding/collapsing accordion element.
+Accordion elements are SEO friendly: content will be indexed by search engines.

 == Description ==

-Collapse-O-Matic adds an `[expand title="trigger text"]hidden content[/expand]` shortcode that will wrap any content, including other shortcodes, into a lovely jQuery expanding and collapsing div.
+Collapse-O-Matic adds an `[expand]` shortcode that will wrap any content, including other shortcodes, into an accordion expanding and collapsing element.
 A <a href='https://plugins.twinpictures.de/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='https://wordpress.org/support/plugin/jquery-collapse-o-matic'>free community</a> support.

 == Installation ==